Father Thomas Wisniewski

 Summary of Abuse Allegations against Father Thomas Wisniewski:

-In July 1992, Anthony Cardinal Bevilacqua received information that Father Thomas Wisniewski abused a 15 year old boy from 1984 to 1987 at Nativity BVM parish in Media.
-According to notes, they engaged in “everything sexually two man can do.”
+Father Thomas Wisniewski was ordained a priest in 1974 and served in the Archdiocese of Philadelphia.
+He served in multiple parishes throughout his career.
+According to media reports, in July 1992, Anthony Cardinal Bevilacqua received information that Father Wisniewski abused a 15-year-old boy from 1984 to 1987 at Nativity BVM parish in Media.
+According to notes, they engaged in “everything sexually two men can do.”
 The priest also brought the child to New York, the Jersey Shore, and Canada.

-Wisniewski admitted to the allegations when confronted soon thereafter.
+Wisniewski admitted to the allegations when confronted shortly thereafter.

 Consistent with what the Philadelphia grand jury said was “Cardinal Bevilacqua’s policies and practices in dealing with priests accused of sexual crimes,” Wisniewski was removed from ministry and sent to Villa St. John Vianney, a notorious treatment facility for pedophile priests in Downingtown, Pennsylvania.
 The purpose of “acting quickly,” as the Cardinal directed, was “to minimize legal ramifications” to the Archdiocese.
 Nothing about his policies and practices involved reporting the danger to law enforcement.
 He specifically forbade the Priest Personnel Board – responsible for advising him on a priest’s fitness for ministry – from knowing about allegations.
 He even limited the impact a therapist’s recommendations would have on his decisions to reassign priests after inpatient treatment for sexually abusing kids.